 Professor Donna Cross

-Donna Cross is a Professor with the Faculty of Medicine, Dentistry and Health Sciences at the University of Western Australia and the Head of Health Education and Promotion at the Telethon Kids Institute.
+Donna Cross is a Professor with the School of Population and Global Health at the University of Western Australia and the Program Head of Health Education and Promotion Research at the Telethon Kids Institute.

-Professor Cross has an international reputation for developing community-based interventions to reduce bullying and aggression among children and young people.
-A Fellow of the Australian Academy of Health and Medical Sciences, she has been a leading investigator in a number of significant research programs both here and overseas and received the Western Australian of the Year Award in 2012.
+Professor Cross has an international reputation for developing school and community-based interventions to reduce bullying and aggression among children and young people.
+A Fellow of the Australian Academy of Health and Medical Sciences, she has been a leading investigator in a number of significant research programs both here and overseas.
+She is a strong advocate for children and vulnerable young people and their families’ safety and wellbeing and received the WA Australian of the Year Award in 2012.